isbeorn/nina.docs/docs/tabs/equipment/rotator.md

 The Rotator Tab lets you connect an ASCOM-compatible rotator.
-A Manual Rotato option is also available
+A Manual Rotator option is also available

 ![Rotator](../../images/tabs/equipment_rotator.png)